Updates to the Rubrics and Skills

 - Students select one question among two.

 - Explain and analyze significant issues in European history.

 - Develop an argument supported by an analysis of historical evidence.

-The AP European History Course and Exam Description (.pdf/7.18MB) provides complete details about the exam.
+The AP European History Course and Exam Description (.pdf/7.18MB) provides additional details about the exam.
 Note: An updated version of this PDF reflecting the updated rubrics and historical thinking skills will be available soon.